 What should I be paying?

-The good news is the 2 gets a pretty healthy kit list as standard, with even base spec models getting LED lights front and rear, those lovely Scandi frameless mirrors, 19-inch wheels and heated seats, and Google’s operating system displayed through an 11.2-inch portrait touchscreen, up there with the best infotainment systems we’ve used.
+Right, the Polestar 2 doesn’t do trim levels: you simply pick your powertrain and then add… stuff.
+Luckily the standard kit list is healthy, with even base-spec models getting LED lights front and rear, those lovely Scandi frameless mirrors, 19-inch wheels and heated seats, and Google’s operating system displayed through an 11.2-inch portrait touchscreen.
+It’s up there with the best infotainment systems we’ve used.

-There are three ‘Packs’ to choose from, including £2,150 Pilot lite (which focuses on safety with things like Pixel LED lights, Volvo’s 360-degree camera and the Pilot Assist cruise control), £4,000 Plus (which adds a panoramic sunroof, Harman Kardon sound system, heated rear seats and a wireless phone charger among other bits) or – on Dual Motor spec only – Performance, which gets you a power upgrade plus flashy bits like 20in forged alloy wheels, Öhlins dampers, Brembo brakes and more.
+There are three ‘Packs’ to choose from, including a £2,000 Pilot pack (which focuses on safety with things like Pixel LED lights, Volvo’s 360-degree camera and the Pilot Assist cruise control), £4,000 Plus (which adds a panoramic sunroof, Harman Kardon sound system, heated rear seats and a wireless phone charger among other bits) or – on Dual Motor spec only – the Performance Pack, which gets you that power upgrade plus flashy, 20in forged alloy wheels, Öhlins dampers, Brembo brakes and more.

 What’s the best spec?